Trends in Flooring: Light Hardwood

 Simple accents of pale wood and gold tie the room together, and live plants bring a fresh feel and a pop of color to the space.
 Some people find the contemporary pallet a little cold.
 If your tastes run toward a casual, more lived-in style, you can add warmth to your light-colored rooms with earthy colors and elements.

-Light, raw wood colors creates the homey feel of the modern rustic style.
+Light, raw wood colors create the homey feel of the modern rustic style.
 These match with muted greens and grays that serve as a supporting cast to the richness of lighter plank flooring.
 Dark metal and heavier wood accessories pair with overstuffed furniture and comfortable blankets made of natural fibers and in colors more likely to be found in nature.

 Looking for more inspiration?
-Invite Tish Flooring to bring the best of their warehouse to your home.
+Invite Tish Flooring to bring the best of our warehouse to your home.
+In the meantime, be sure to check out our inspiration gallery online.